 Times like these .
 I feel alone and trapped with animal abuse and cruelty and I don't know what I can do to change things

-On the plethora of Therapeutic modalities.
+On the plethora of Therapeutic modalities

-I was a therapist and what I was doing wasn't working, and then I discovered <specific technique the book is advocating> and then it cured me and all my clients and now things are great and we just need to teach everybody this technique.
+There's a genre of book that's the therapy modality book.
+They're all the same.
+They go I was a therapist and what I was doing wasn't working, and then I discovered <specific technique the book is advocating> and then it cured me and all my clients and now things are great and...
+Pain and suffering- the difference looks massive to me lately.
+Someone was rude to me earlier today.
+The in-the-moment impact of his words was discomfort (pain), but the suffering happens in the rumination.

 The expectations I seem to be putting on myself for the quality of this post is suffering, so I'll stop here.